A not-so-strange term coming from somewhere: The model example revisited

-\end{lemma} \begin{proof} The assumption~\eqref{hp:Vlimit}, combined with standard compactness results and a diagonal argument, enables us to extract a (non-relabelled) subsequence that converges pointwise almost everywhere and weakly in~$H^1(U\setminus\overline{D})$ for any bounded, open set~$U\subseteq\R^n$.
+\end{lemma} \begin{proof} Assumption~\eqref{hp:Vlimit}, combined with standard compactness results and a diagonal argument, enables us to extract a (non-relabelled) subsequence that converges pointwise almost everywhere and weakly in~$H^1(U\setminus\overline{D})$ for all bounded open sets~$U\subseteq\R^n$.
 The limit function~$z$ must satisfy